 International Students: To maintain full-time status (F-1 visa), you will need to enroll in 9 credits per quarter.
 Since certificate courses make up 6 credits, students will need to take 3 additional credits to maintain full-time status.
 After confirmation of your application, you will receive suggested courses, but students may also take courses outside the department.
 Please contact the International Student Center for more info.

-All admitted students are invited to attend a new student orientation that will take place in mid-May.
+All admitted students are invited to attend a new student orientation that will take place mid-to-late-May.
 This will allows you to get familiar with the campus, buy books at the bookstore, and ask any outstanding questions regarding enrollment.
 An additional graduate orientation will take place the week before Fall quarter courses start.
 This orientation is required for all graduate students.
 All CS graduate faculty will be in attendance and program expectations will be addressed.

 All courses in the program are 3 credits, totaling 9 credits for the boot camp and 18 credits for the certificate courses.
 Tuition is billed per credit.
 Tuition information may be found on the Graduate Admissions page.
 Both the boot camp and certificate courses are eligible for financial aid.
 Financial aid information may be found on the Registrar's page page.